Lemon Curd Recipe

 Step-by-Step Cooking Process

-1. In a medium saucepan, whisk together sugar and eggs until combined.
+1. In a medium saucepan, combine sugar, lemon juice, and lemon zest.

-4. Remove from heat and strain the mixture through a fine-mesh sieve to remove any lumps.
+5. Remove from heat and strain through a fine-mesh sieve into a bowl.

 Alternative Ingredients